Home BrittanyA getaway to Bénodet in Brittany

 _

-Thanks to the Bénodet Tourist Office and Laurent from the AirPur agency for organizing this great stay (unpaid invitation).
-If you want to know more about the destination, do not hesitate to look at the articles of my fellow travelers, le blog de Lili, Parisian Touch and Globe-Trotting.
+Thanks to the Bénodet Tourist Office and Laurent from the AirPur agency for organizing this great stay (non-paid invitation).
+If you want to know more about the destination, don’t hesitate to check out the articles from my fellow travelers, le blog de Lili, Parisian Touch and Globe-Trotting.

-View of Bénodet beach, the lighthouse, and Relais Thalasso from the Odet.
+View of Bénodet beach, the lighthouse, and the Relais Thalasso from the Odet.

-I hope that with all this, I have made you want to visit Bénodet and Southern Finistère, and if you also have your favorite spots and tips for this destination, do not hesitate to share them in the comments below!
+I hope that with all this I will have made you want to visit Bénodet and South Finistère, and if you too have your own favorite spots and tips for this destination, don’t hesitate to share them in the comments below!

 Photo credits: Nicolas Diolez

-Photos not royalty-free, authorization from the photographer mandatory before any use
+Photos are not royalty-free, photographer authorization mandatory before any use

 You Might Also Like